Poikilos/integratoredu/README.md

 !=high-priority
 ~=low-priority
 ?=needs verification in current git version
+* (!) only show duplicates, buttons, and allow changes if user has "write" privelege to section
 * make "Reload Settings" work; make it a route and not a mode; make a "global" section in the admin mode panel and add Reload Settings to that
 * track extended days (modified start times) for after school programs (group expires after term), by student group and date range, such as:
   ```